nishi-p/Dice-Game/README.md

 Hosted at https://nishi-p.github.io/Dice-Game/

-Images are not by own.
+Images are not my own.